hiranmay1000/sql_runner_application/README.md

 - Backend API → http://127.0.0.1:8000
   (or 5000 depending on setup)

-✅ Both servers are running...
+✅ Both servers are running, your application is ready to serve.

-⚠️ Note for Windows Users
+### ⚠️ Note for Windows Users

 Ensure that Python 3.x is installed and added to your PATH.
 You can verify this by running: